prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 115 - The oral hearing

 The oral he aring and any separate hearing of witnesses shall be open to the public unless the Court decides to make a hearing, to the extent necessary, confidential in the interests of one or both parties or third parties or in the general interests of justice or pub lic order.
 The hearing shall be audio recorded.
-The recording shall be made available to the parties or their representatives at the premises of the Court after the hearing .
+The recording shall be made available to the parties or their representatives at the premises of the Court after the hearing.
 Rule 103 shall apply mutatis mutandis .

 Relation with Agreement: Article 45